Delicious Non-Traditional Christmas Dinner Ideas

 19. Mac and Cheese Bar

-Set out classic mac and cheese alongside bacon, buffalo chicken, and even lobster if you’re feeling fancy.
-I like to keep each version warm in a mini slow cooker set and offer toppings in small condiment bowls for a serve-yourself setup.
+This one’s a guaranteed crowd-pleaser.
+Set out creamy mac and cheese with toppings like bacon, buffalo chicken, and even lobster for the bold eaters.
+The creamy-cheesy smell alone feels like a warm blanket.
+I keep each variation hot in a mini slow cooker set and line up toppings in small bowls so everyone can build their dream bowl.

 20. Rotisserie Chicken Dinner